UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/html_renderer.rst

 So much easier.

-To accomplish this, you can update the ``append()`` method to put this wrapper around plain strings when somethign new is added.
+To accomplish this, you can update the ``append()`` method to put this wrapper around plain strings when something new is added.

 Checking if it's the right type